 Limited Liability insurance protects the individual, not the business.
 It separates and safeguards your private and personal investments from possible scenarios you’d least expect to happen.

 It also protects your private and personal assets and is the responsibility of each person in the business to invest in their own individual insurance.

 As stated above, limited liability offers personal protection from litigation.

 While it’s true that being part of an LLC offers some protection by separating business assets from personal ones, it still has a lot of loopholes and limitations (as compared to having specific limited liability insurance) that can further harm you and your business from high leveled risks that can entail costly & unnecessary expenses.
 Having limited liability insurance further divides these areas of your life, and boosts personal security.

-Outliers and nonparticipants that pose threat and selfish interest in you and your business can inflict consequential damages that could bring about legal actions against you as well as industry malpractices that puts you in the opposition.
+Outliers and nonparticipants that pose threat and selfish interest in you and your business can inflict consequential damages that could bring about legal actions against you as well as industry malpractices that put you in the opposition.
 All these circumstances only mean one thing: expenses.
-Additional liabilities & compensatory damages that could have easily been avoided if adequate limited liability insurance has been procured.
+Additional liabilities & compensatory damages could have easily been avoided if adequate limited liability insurance has been procured.

 Furthermore, having this coverage will avert exorbitant legal costs being thrust upon you in business-related litigation.
 Let’s use an example to illustrate:

 If you’re a dentist who practices alongside other dentists, having your own limited liability insurance is vital in case a patient tries to sue the company.
 By having this insurance, your business assets are protected in the company.